ShayanAhmad/kn_task/README.md

 3. Paginated.

 ## Initial Setup:
-0. This project requires Java11.
+0. This project requires `Java11`.
 1. Please make sure `docker-compose` is installed in your system.
 2. Please refer to the directory `mysql-docker-compose` and within that run: ```docker-compose up```.
 3. In case you do not have maven installed, please use the inbuilt maven by referring to `./mvnw` (from Linux/Mac) or `./mvnw.cmd` (from Windows).
-4. Please make sure the `MySQL Docker` is running before you build this project with maven.
+4. Please make sure the `MySQL Docker` is running with `docker ps` before you build this project with maven.

 ## Building the project:
 1. To build the project, please run: `./mvnw clean install` from the root